baseten/react-css-transform/README.md

 IE10 and IE11 famously don't support `preserve-3d`.
 To a certain extent this library can help with issues here because it won't create any nested DOM elements, but will compute the correct matrices to use on a single set of children.
-Realistically doing complex 3D transformations in these browsers is not possible - but is nothing to do with this library :)
+However, you will still very likely run into z order issues as IE will maintain DOM / z-index order over 3D z position, so doing complex 3D transformations in these browsers is not really possible.

 ## How it works